Early Recognition of Sepsis with Gaussian Process Temporal Convolutional Networks and Dynamic Time Warping: Experiments

-\paragraph{Case--Control Matching} In previous work, it has been observed that an insufficient alignment of time series of sepsis cases versus controls could render the classification task trivial: for instance, when comparing a window before sepsis onset to the last window~(before discharge) of a control's ICU stay, the classification task is much easier than when comparing to a more similar reference time in a control's stay.
+\paragraph{Case--control Matching} In previous work, it has been observed that an insufficient alignment of time series of sepsis cases versus controls could render the classification task trivial: for instance, when comparing a window before sepsis onset to the last window~(before discharge) of a control's ICU stay, the classification task is much easier than when compared to a more similar reference time in a control's stay.
 This can be observed by the decrease in performance of the MGP-RNN method when \citet{futoma2017improved} applied case--control matching.
 Hence, to avoid a trivial classification task, we also use a case--control alignment in a matching procedure.
-To accommodate the class imbalance, we assign each case to 10 random unassigned controls and define their control onset as the absolute time~(in hours since admission) when the matched case fulfilled the sepsis criteria. \citet{futoma2017improved} used a relative measure, i.e.\ the same percentage of the entire ICU stay as for control onset time.
+To accommodate the class imbalance, we assign each case to 10 random unassigned controls and define their control onset as the absolute time~(in hours since admission) when the matched case fulfilled the sepsis criteria. \citet{futoma2017improved} used a relative measure; that is, the same percentage of the entire ICU stay as for control onset time.
 However, we observed that cases and controls do not necessarily share the same length of stay, which could introduce bias to the alignment that a deep neural network could potentially exploit.
+For each case and its matched controls, we extract up to \SI{48}{\hour} of input data preceding their onset and after ICU admission.